Croktopus/Daishi/daishi case/readme.md

 Use a soldering iron to put in your brass threaded inserts (links in the BoM).
 You could try to secure 3D printed components with something like wood screws, but I wouldn't recommend it.
 Brass threaded inserts are going to be way more durable than any threads you tap in plastic, which will allow you to actually take it apart and put it back together a few times.
 Plus you can actually get some clamp with these threaded inserts, which is pretty important for a build with gasketing.

+This is "optional", but it makes a huge difference.
+Take some 1.75mm transparent filament and shove it in the holes for the lock lights, using a flush cutter to get the top flush with the top of the top case (make sure the filament ends a few mm above the bottom of the hole, so that there's room for the LED).
+This makes for a really nice looking light pipe, and when the lights are off it almost just looks like the case material; I love the aesthetic.

 Now it's time to apply the gasketing.
 Take your rubber of choice (I use neoprene, but It also works with EPDM and probably silicone and most any other rubber too) and start punching out holes.
 I got this cheap set off amazon https://smile.amazon.com/gp/product/B07BT47968 but the only sizes you need are 5mm, 2mm, and 7mm (and really 95% of the work is done with the 5mm punch, with the others only used for the standoffs with screw holes).
 Cut out a bunch of strips of rubber to go around the edge of the bottom case and the bottom of the top case (as seen in the photos), and glue everything in!

 I use some blu-tack to hold down my cable that goes to the USB daughterboard (velcro would be nicer but I only had hooks on hand and no loops!)